Sonnet 41

 I held her body in my arms so tight

-And bared her bosom, made my cheek lie there,
+And bared her bosom—made my cheek lie there,

-So, drunk with passion I did lay in bliss
+So drunk with passion I did lay in bliss

-And smothered thusly, floated on a cloud,
+And smothered so, I floated like a cloud,

 I shuddered sweetly, leaned into the abyss